 Activities will begin with a cohort inception event, in person, including an overnight stay, to kick off the adoption projects.
 This will establish the cohort peer network, provide further practical and research insights on technology and organisational issues, explore further the participating firms’ innovation challenges, and introduce the approach to the rest of the adoption process, as well as members of the TiPS team.
 Action Learning Sets (ALS) – small groups within the cohort – will also be established: these will be the basis for future targeted interventions by the TiPS team, and for peer discussions and support.

 After the inception event, firms will pursue their own adoption projects, accessing resources and support agreed with TiPS, and involving colleagues in their firms as appropriate.
-They can access online support information and advice provided by TiPS, and interact with their peer group as they wish.
+If helpful, firms can bid for TiPS funding to support their project.
+Typical bids will be in the region of £5-25k.
+Firms can access online support information and advice provided by TiPS, and interact with their peer group as they wish.
 Participants will attend, online, progress review and discussion events with their action learning set peers, approximately once a month.
 Facilitated by a TiPS team member, these sessions will be an opportunity to check in on progress, discuss areas of common interest or concern, and identify follow-up actions.

 Once projects are underway, TiPS will also identify, in discussion with participants, individual mentors suited to them, their firm and their project.
 Mentors might be senior and/or more experienced technology experts, or professional lawyers, accountants, or managing partners from other firms or professional bodies.
 Mutually convenient schedules of mentoring will be established.